Gabrielnero000/PBR-Playground/README.md

 $$
 where $b = v_3' − v_1' , c = v_21 − v_1'$ and $h = H' − v_1'$.
 Wall also provide a `struct` to store all precomputable values (normal and edges) to accelerate the calculation, witch cause an higher memory use (9 `floats` and 1 `int`, totalizing additional 40 bytes per triangle) in comparation to Möller's algorithm.
 But witch one is better?
 Let's find out.

-In my benckmark, i've runned both algorithims in simplified conditions (single-thread, no C++ advanced features, no cache optimization) in seven cases:
+In my benckmark, i've runned both algorithims in simplified conditions (single-thread, no C++ advanced features, no cache optimization) in seven render cases: 1, 5, 10, 50, 100, 500 and 1000 triangles.
+Every case was runned five times to assure stability and constanty.

 ## Gallery: Images of Experiments
 PBR is about genereate beautiful CG images, so here they are!
 The images in this section was generated using my code or existing PBR softwares.
 I hope you appreciate it!